Green Cleaning vs. Traditional Cleaning: Real Differences You Should Know

 Look for the EPA Safer Choice label or third-party certifications like Green Seal when buying commercial products.

-Good Housekeeping also maintains a regularly updated list of top-rated green cleaning products that have been tested by their cleaning lab, which is a helpful resource when you want ready-made solutions rather than DIY recipes.
+Good Housekeeping also maintains a regularly updated list of green cleaning products that have been tested by their cleaning lab, which is a helpful resource when you want ready-made solutions rather than DIY recipes.

 Making the switch to green cleaning methods for your home does not have to happen all at once.
 Start small, see what works for your household, and build from there.
 If you would rather hand off the cleaning to a team that already knows how to do it right, book a house cleaning in Arizona with Elite Maids House Cleaning and get a free quote today.
 Our family-owned team serves communities across the Valley and beyond, with eco-friendly product options available for every visit.